 To limit anxieties, end these conversations on a positive note.
 Increased awareness of social issues is a good thing, as it can strengthen communities and serve as the impetus for change— change that your son or daughter may currently or one day be an important part of.

-At Haas Tharrington, P.A., we embrace the fact that people and their families come in a wide range of different forms, and every person deserves to feel safe and secure.
+At Haas & Associates, P.A., we embrace the fact that people and their families come in a wide range of different forms, and every person deserves to feel safe and secure.
 That is why we are proud to offer dedicated and effective legal solutions to LGBT individuals, same-sex couples, and people of diverse cultural and social backgrounds.
 If you have questions, concerns, or a situation that requires legal assistance, please contact us today.